Bring Your Own Token

 • No duplicate emails.
 Each email can only appear once in a single request.

 • Duplicate processor tokens are deduped.
 If the same processor token appears more than once under a single email, duplicates are silently removed.
-However, the same token cannot appear across different emails in the same request.
+The same token cannot appear across different emails in the same request.

-• One active token per email per organization.
-If you already created a token for [email protected], creating another one will fail with a conflict error.
+• One active invite token per email per organization.
+If an invite token already exists for an email that hasn't expired yet, creating another will fail with a conflict error.

 • Processor tokens are globally unique.
 A processor token can only be used once, even across different organizations.

-Your send an email + a processor token for each user to the API.
-Users do not require an invite token.
-Once a user has been registered via the API, they input their email in Bloom+ to begin enrollment.
-After entering their information, their bank account is automatically linked.
+You send an email and a processor token for each user.
+Users do not receive an invite code.
+Once registered via the API, users enter their email in Bloom+ to begin enrollment.
+Their bank account is automatically linked via the processor token.

-A processor token is obtained from a supported connector.
+A processor token is obtained from a supported financial connector.
 It gives Bloom permission to access the user's bank account data during onboarding.
-In these examples, we are using a Plaid processor token.
-Bloom's enablement services provides a document on generating these in lower environments for testing.
-The process for generating these tokens is the same when used in the context of Bloom invite tokens.
+These examples use a Plaid processor token.
+See Plaid's documentation for how to generate processor tokens.
+The process is the same when used in the context of Bloom invite tokens.

 Request: